youngastronomy/RMHCS/README.txt

 3. If you don't want to install it to SSW.
 You can set helicity_path in the own system.
 For windows： set helicity_path="PathToInstallCode"
 For linux:    export(setenv) helicity_path="PathToInstallCode"

+SSW (http://www.lmsal.com/solarsoft/): The SolarSoft system is a set of integrated software libraries, data bases, and system utilities which provide a common programming and data analysis environment for Solar Physics.
+The SolarSoftWare (SSW) system is built from Yohkoh, SOHO, SDAC and Astronomy libraries and draws upon contributions from many members of those projects.
+It is primarily an IDL based system.